 Some of us love Star Wars for the characters and their drama — Luke, Leia, Han, and everyone who came before and after them, with their plots cribbed from Greek tragedies and soaps.
 Others love it as science fiction with a heavy focus on aliens, spacecraft, and intergalactic weaponry.
-Then there’s the third type of Star Wars fan, many of whom have never even seen the movies: Kids who love Star Wars toys.
+Then there’s the third type of Star Wars fan, many of whom have never even seen the movies or TV shows: Kids who love Star Wars toys, especially buildable toys.
 And on this May 4, Star Wars Day, we’re going to celebrate our favorite Star Wars toys of all: LEGO sets.

 When you think about it, Lucasfilm played a trick on all parents.
 Even those of us who are against violence and wouldn’t dream of buying a toy gun for our kids will gladly scoop up a warship complete with an arsenal (some of them shooting real, tiny LEGO pellets), as long as it’s labeled Star Wars.
 We’ve somehow been hypnotized to forget the “Wars” in the title.
 (If you do remember, and those aspects bother you, they’re easy enough to remove from a kit.)